CristianJCabrera/Enterprise-Active-Directory-Deployment-and-Identity-Management-Lab/README.md

 # PROJECTNAME

+Objective
+This project simulates the deployment and configuration of a basic enterprise Active Directory (AD) environment for a multinational organization.
+The lab focuses on structuring Organizational Units (OUs), managing users, computers, and servers, and applying best practices for identity and access management.
+The goal is to gain hands-on experience with Active Directory Domain Services (AD DS) in a realistic IT administrative scenario designed for practical learning.

 <!--
-## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]